offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 THIS IS NOT FROM THE BOOK, BUT I REASONED ABOUT THIS MYSELF.
 IMPLEMENT IT AND WRITE ABOUT IT HERE.)

 Soft hierarchial clustering - Build out a neighbour joining phylogeny tree.
 Each internal node is a cluster.
 The distance between that internal node to all leaf nodes can be used to define the probability that the leaf node belongs to that cluster?
 This makes sense because neighbour joining phylogeny produces unrooted trees (simple trees).
-If it were a rooted tree, you could say that internal node X leaf nodes A, B, and C -- meaning that A, B and C are member_NORMs of cluster X. But, because it's unrooted, technically any leaf node in the graph could be a member_NORM of cluster X.
+If it were a rooted tree, you could say that internal node X leaf nodes A, B, and C -- meaning that A, B and C are member_CLUSTERs of cluster X. But, because it's unrooted, technically any leaf node in the graph could be a member_CLUSTER of cluster X.

 This seems like it'd be very useful.
 It's easy to understand (if you understand neighbour joining phylogeny / additive phylogeny)

+How to get from distances to probabilities?
+Try this: for an internal node, sum distance of closest leaf with the distance of farthest leaf: base = closest + farthest.
+Then, divide distances by that to get probabilities: e.g. (10/(10+90))=0.1 means very close -- as a probability of likelihood it would be 1-0.1=0.9.

+So what's the way to find the best high-level clusters?
+Maybe find the internal node with the most uniform probabilities (e.g all leaf nodes have ~0.05 probability of being a member) -- each edge protruding out from that leaf node is a cluster

 ### CAST Clustering